AHaydar/network-access-private-vm-aws-/blog/blog1.md

-# What happens when you create an EC2 instance?
+# Building a secure network in AWS (PART 1)

+Assume you've been asked to create a VM on AWS to run some critical operations for your business; it needs to access the internet, but only can be accessed by the maintainers (e.g. people/services who would want to install/upgrade the software).
+How would you do it?

-In this post we will discuss what happens in the background when we create an EC2 instance in AWS.
-This would be an introductory post for another article about architecting a secure solution in a secure network in the cloud.
+This is a series of 2 posts.
+In the first post, we will go over what happens when you create an EC2 instance (VM) in AWS; it would be an introductory post for another article about architecting a secure solution in a secure network in the cloud.

-Why is that important?
+_Why is that important?_

 When building solutions in the cloud, it is critical to keep security in mind.
 In fact, it's critical to keep it as a high priority, if not the highest.

 Also, I would like to highlight the importance of keeping resources within private subnets in AWS (or in any other cloud), as that's something I used to ignore as I implemented solutions progressively in the past.
 However, as the system scales it would be much more difficult to adjust and change these configurations.

-For this example, we would want to build a server that has outbound access to the internet, but denies inbound traffic except for engineers who needs to maintain that server through SSH.
+As mentioned earlier, in this example, we would want to build a server that has outbound access to the internet but denies inbound traffic except for maintainers through SSH.

 ## Create an EC2 instance